fredwang01/JAR-Certificate-Speedy/README.md

 But before retrieving the certificates, we should read fully the JAR entry no matter if we use the contents.
 What on earth happened to the JAR entry reading include:
 * Parse the RSA(DSA/EC) file to retrieve the certificates, the data structure of certificates is described as ASN1 usually.
-* Verify the integrety of MF file and each entry in it with the SF file.
+* Verify the integrity of MF file and each entry in it with the SF file.
 * Read the JAR entry, usually need decompress from the archive, and calculate the digest of the contents of JAR entry readed fully in order to verify the entry integrity with the corresponding digest in the MF file.

 As we see above, if you just want to retrieve the certificates from JAR archive and speedy the process, we can optimize some unnecessary implementation.
 Because each entry in the archive signs with the same certificate(chain) on Android platform, we can get the certificates using any entry in the archive(usually the first one) which must satisfy the requirements: